Incident details

 “I feel like they were indiscriminate as to who they were corralling or pushing out of the zone that they didn’t want people in,” he said.

 The Newark police did not immediately respond to a request for comment.
-On June 8, Newark Mayor Ras J. Baraka released a statement that officers were dispatched to Delaney Hall after receiving reports that people were blocking access to the facility.
-Baraka also asserted that responsibility for security at the immigration detention facility rests with its private operator, The GEO Group.
+On June 8, Newark Mayor Ras J. Baraka released a statement saying all city officers are required to uphold standards of professionalism and accountability.

 The U.S. Press Freedom Tracker catalogs press freedom violations in the United States.
 Email tips to [email protected].